uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

 - https://github.com/CoMfUcIoS/socket.io-pouch /201811/js
   - PouchDB and CouchDB over WebSockets, using Socket.io
+  - Adapter plugin that proxies all PouchDB API calls to another PouchDB running on the server in Node.js.
+  - Adapter plugin that proxies all PouchDB API calls to another PouchDB running on the server in Node.js.
+  - This adapter passes the full PouchDB test suite.
+It requires PouchDB 5.0.0+.
 - https://github.com/redgeoff/couchdb-howler /201803/js
   - Use web sockets to subscribe to CouchDB global changes